Prenatal Gummy vs. Pill: Which One is Right for You? - Baby Blues

 Normally I eat healthy meals, but the truth is I wasn't really keeping much down, so my fear was how important was it that I even take a prenatal?

-Taking a prenatal during pregnancy and even while trying to conceive is important, because it provides the essential nutrients for the prenatal development of the baby
+Taking a prenatal during pregnancy and even while trying to conceive is important, because it provides the essential vitamins and nutrients for the prenatal development of the baby.

 pregnant mom head scarf

-Studies have even shown that taking a prenatal and ensuring pregnant moms get enough folic acid is very important
+Studies have even shown that taking a prenatal and ensuring pregnant moms get enough folic acid is very important.
+Prenatal supplements are designed to ensure that both the mother and the developing baby receive all the essential nutrients needed for a healthy pregnancy.

 In fact taking folic acid 12 weeks prior to conception some would even consider most important, because it allows it to build up in your body and offer the most protection against neural tube defects.